 Our portfolio may be concentrated in a limited number of portfolio companies.
 For example, the 10 largest investments in the Legacy Portfolio as of June 30, 2013 represented 54.8% of the fair value of the Legacy Portfolio.
 Beyond the asset diversification requirements associated with our qualification as a RIC under the Code, we will not have fixed guidelines for diversification, and our investments may be concentrated in relatively few companies.
 As our portfolio is less diversified than the portfolios of some larger funds, we are more susceptible to failure if a single loan fails.
-The disposition or liquidity of a significant investment may also adversely impact our net asset value and our results of operations.
 Similarly, the aggregate returns we realize may be significantly adversely affected if a small number of investments perform poorly or if we need to write down the value of any one investment.